Texas students may no longer have to learn about Hillary Clinton, Barry Goldwater and Helen Keller in social studies class.

 The vote reverses a September preliminary decision to cut the women, along with 1964 Republican presidential nominee Barry Goldwater and several other historical figures, from the required curriculum.
 The board said then that the change was intended to streamline the curriculum for its 5.4 million students at the recommendation of volunteer work groups.

-The thinking was that less content would allow teachers to take deeper dives into certain topics, rather than emphasizing such things as the memorization of dates, Donna Bahorich, chairperson of the Texas State Board of Education said in a statement in September.
+Texas wants to delete some content from the required curriculum so that teachers can take deeper dives into certain topics, rather than emphasizing such things as the memorization of dates, Donna Bahorich, chairperson of the Texas State Board of Education said in a statement Monday.

 “Texas simply has too many learning standards, required to be taught and assessed on state assessments, for educators to cover in a year,” she said.